-The Talent Hounds Crew had an entertaining time at the offices of Dogbook or now 3 Million Dogs, talking with co-founder Geoffrey Roche.
-As many of you probably know, Dogbook was a Facebook app for dogs and dog lovers that reached over 3 million users.
+The Talent Hounds Crew had an entertaining time at the offices of Dogbook, now 3 Million Dogs, talking with co-founder Geoffrey Roche.
+Dogbook was a Facebook app for dogs and dog lovers that reached over 3 million users.

 Geoffrey is a very engaging speaker, being both informative and funny.
 He talked with the Talent Hounds crew a little about his early days working in advertising on Purina dog brands and digital projects, the start of Dogbook, and his own love of dogs.

 It’s hard to imagine but Facebook was only opened to the general public late September, 2006.
 Geoffrey was an early adopter.
 He explained that he was inspired at the time by the increasingly close relationship he observed friends and family were having with their dogs.
 They almost seemed like cherished children to some.
 Geoffrey carefully observed people bringing their pets to dinner, sharing photos of them and of course talking about them on Facebook, which was rapidly becoming popular.

 He started Dogbook in June 2007 with his son Alexandre – a talented programmer.
 Anyone could join, create a dog’s profile and be a part of this social network in order to “share” their love for their dog by posting photos, “petting” him (or her), and even getting them gifts.
 Dogbook was an instant success with over 95,000 Members by end of that year.
 I joined with my dog Isabelle Nation.

 Now Dogbook reached a community with over 3 Million Dog members and lauched a website 3 Million Dogs.
 You can share news and photos, make friends, discover parks, get the latest news about other dogs, and all while you create a truly special “Memory Book” of your dog’s life.